-Electric vehicles (EVs) are cars or other vehicles that are propelled by motors that are powered by electricity, unlike traditional internal combustion engine vehicles that use liquid fuels.
+Electric vehicles (EVs) refers to cars or other vehicles with motors that are powered by electricity rather than liquid fuels.

 There are currently four main types of EVs:

-- Fuel cell electric vehicles (FCEVs): These vehicles use a fuel cell instead of a battery, or in combination with a battery or supercapacitor, to power their electric motors.
-FCEVs are typically fueled by hydrogen
+- Fuel cell electric vehicles (FCEVs): these vehicles use a fuel cell instead of a battery, or in combination with a battery or supercapacitor, to power their electric motors.
+FCEVs are typically fuelled by hydrogen

 Electric vehicles in Australia

-Although the uptake of electric vehicles in Australia does not match that of other developed countries, the number of EVs is expected to grow as cheaper models and charging infrastructure roll out.
+Electric vehicle uptake in Australia is currently lower than other developed countries but the number of EVs is expected to grow as cheaper models arrive and more charging infrastructure is rolled out.

-ARENA and the Clean Energy Finance Corporation published the Australian Electric Vehicle Market Study Report (PDF 285KB) by Energeia that looked at how many EVs could be used in Australia in future, along with any barriers to them being adopted.
-According to the report, EVs are expected to match petrol cars on both price and range by the mid 2020s, and once they reach this price parity with internal combustion engine cars, new car sales of EVs could be expected to rapidly increase.
+Alongside the Clean Energy Finance Corporation, we published the Australian Electric Vehicle Market Study Report that explored topics such as the potential uptake of EVs in Australia.
+According to the report, EVs are expected to match petrol vehicles on both upfront price and range by the mid 2020s.
+Once EVs reach this price parity with internal combustion engine vehicles, sales of EVs are expected to rapidly increase.

-Internationally, sales of electric vehicles are accelerating much faster, with more than five million EVs sold worldwide.
-According to Bloomberg’s Global Electrified Transport Market Outlook, close to two million EVs were sold in 2018, representing 3.2 per cent of total passenger vehicle sales in the main markets.
-Bloomberg expect another 2.7 million to be sold in 2019.
+To date, more than five million EVs have been sold worldwide with the pace of sales accelerating rapidly.
+According to Bloomberg’s Q1 2019 Global Electrified Transport Market Outlook, close to two million EVs were sold in 2018, representing 3.2 per cent of total passenger vehicle sales.
+Bloomberg expects another 2.7 million to be sold in 2019.

-ARENA has supported several projects involving EVs and renewable energy, including consumer tools and ultra-fast charging infrastructure, that could help to overcome barriers to uptake.
+We have supported several projects involving EVs and renewable energy, including consumer tools and ultra-fast charging infrastructure, which could help to overcome barriers to uptake.